edenciso/qsignals-AutoML-SageMaker/README.md

 Demo Part 2: https://youtu.be/Ln7JNw_vH4Q

 # Results:
-This are the out-of-sample observed results after calling the model endpoint with the test dataset with 2192 Qsignals.
+These are the observed out-of-sample test results after calling the model endpoint with a 2,192 Qsignals dataset.

 Confusion Matrix

-182   0
+182 | 0

-0   372 <- true positives, or number of good Qsignals predicted for the day
+0 | 372 <- true positives, or number of good Qsignals predicted for the day

 Accuracy = 1.0 or 100%